Katze hat Entzündung im Maul

 FORL in cats

-FORL stands for Feline Odontoclastic Resorptive Lesions – a dental disease in cats that is responsible for Dissolution of teeth and roots FORL is a very common disease that occurs in Cats from five years is particularly often diagnosed.
+FORL stands for Feline Odontoclastic Resorptive Lesions – a dental disease in cats that is responsible for dissolution of teeth and roots FORL is a very common disease that occurs in cats aged five and over is particularly often diagnosed.

 Typical symptoms therefore include: